What is Direct Selling, and Is it a Good Home Business Option?

 Multi-level Marketing (MLM): Sales in multi-level marketing are made in a variety of ways, including single or party presentations, but also through online stores and catalogs.
 Income earned through MLM is commission on sales, and the sales made by other business partners the distributor recruits into the company.

 Sometimes direct sales is called MLM or network marketing, however, these terms are not interchangeable.
 While MLM and network marketing are a form of direct sales, not all direct sales systems involve MLM.
 For example, in single-level marketing the sales representative is only paid commission on the sales he or she personally makes.
 In this case, there is no recruitment of other sales team members or commissions earned from their sales.

 While you can start a home business with a company that uses the direct-sales model, you can also use this method in your made-from-scratch home business.
 For example, if you offer social media management services, you can reach out to companies directly to sell them your service.
 You can use this method for nearly any B2B service or product.

-You can use it in business-2-consumer sales as well, For example, if you've invented a new device, you can reach out to consumers directly who might like the device using a one-on-ore or group presentation.
+You can use it in business-2-consumer (B2C) sales, as well.
+For example, if you've invented a new device, you can reach out to consumers directly who might like the device using a one-on-ore or group presentation.